Blue Dragon Herbal Internships

 work and learn Trade

-Herbal Medicine: Students will learn to identify and care for the plants, as well as to harvest, process and make medicines.
+Herbal Medicine: Expectations: 2-3 hours 1-2x per week in the apothecary and 3-6 hours in the gardens during the growing season.
+There isn't class time, besides independent study, and we often do research-based zines and social media posts with our interns.
+The structure is experiential, work-based during our clinic and retail hours.
+In the gardens students learn to identify and care for the plants, as well as to harvest, process and make medicines.
 Medicine making includes harvesting, drying, extracting, and preserving.
-Preserving includes drying and tincturing.
+Preserving includes drying and infusing, extracting and preserving.
 We do a lot of infusing with honey, alcohol, glycerine, and oil.
-We learn to create digestive bitters, cordials, aromatherapy and massage oil infusions.
-Students are responsible to research, teach and reflect back to the group during meetings.
+We will learn to create various products based on the season and the demand of the community we serve.
+This includes digestive bitters, cordials, aromatherapy and massage oil infusions, and salves.
+This work and learn trade, allows for students to get a hands on approach to medicine making.
+Students will also research, teach and reflect back to the group during meetings.
 Interns make products at Blue Dragon Apothecary and often take home medicine to begin building a home apothecary.

 Learning with the Seasons: As the seasons change, we will study changes in the medicinal plants and when to harvest roots, leaves, and flowers.
 We will consider the benefits of living with the seasons and how seasonal changes affect not only the earth and plants, but our own bodies and health as well.